tboie/universal_phreak_generator/README.md

 ## Composition?

-_Mathematical structure might form from foundational patterns at times visible and not (rotated/inverted/scaled)?_
+_Spacetime and pattern wavetime structure might be a geometric result (timeless) of coordinate and ruleset system properties_
 <br/><br/><br/>

 The 4 glider spiral reaction might contain design information.